fleer/RAM_tf/README.md

 ## Evaluation
-During training information about the current losses, accuracy and the behavior of the location network can be viewed using `tensorboard`.
+During training information about the current losses, accuracy and the behavior of the location network can be gathered using `tensorboard`.
 ```
 tensorboard --logdir=./summary
 ```